GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/guides/matrix.md

 ## Reduction

-The purpose of the rediction node is scale down the input memory block.
+The purpose of the `Reduction` node is to scale down the input memory block.
 As it efficiently operates on the cuda using the binary operations, the input is often re-casted, so even if integer is expected, user can provide float too.

 ### Operations

-The node always expects one input as a Memory Block (MB), **A**, and if second input is required, the second one goes to **B** (or it is optionally a number).
+The node always expects one input as a Memory Block (MB) **A**, and if second input is required, the second one goes to **B** (or it is optionally a number).

  | Operation | Input  | Output | Comment |